 What’s the Problem With Squirrels?

 They're cute and playful, right?
 So, what's the big deal?
 Well, for starters, squirrels are known to wreak havoc in your gardens.
 They will dig up flowers, eat your greens and pluck the fruit off of your trees.
+They'll even cling to bird feeders and eat the food you've set out for your backyard birds.

 If there is any type of food source nearby, consider it fair game for a squirrel.
 And while squirrels are not a dangerous animal to you or your pets, they do cause enough problems in your yard to warrant taking steps to set boundaries.